nats-io/nats.net/docs/documentation/intro.md

 [Core NATS](core/intro.md) is the base set of functionalities and qualities of service offered by a NATS service infrastructure.

-[JetStream](jetstream/intro.md) is the built-in distributed persistence system built-in to the same NATS server binary.
+[JetStream](jetstream/intro.md) is the distributed persistence system built-in to the same NATS server binary.

 [Key/Value Store](key-value-store/intro.md) is the built-in distributed persistent associative arrays built on top of JetStream.